Sjögren's disease: Non-Hodgkin lymphoma

-Results from a number of studies indicate that, compared to other autoimmune diseases, Sjögren's syndrome is associated with a notably high incidence of malignant non-Hodgkin lymphoma, a cancer of white blood cells.
+Results from several studies indicate that, compared to other autoimmune diseases, Sjögren's disease is associated with a notably high incidence of non-Hodgkin lymphoma, a cancer of white blood cells.
 About 5% of patients with SS develop some form of lymphoid malignancy.
 Patients with severe cases are much more likely to develop lymphomas than patients with mild or moderate cases.
 The most common lymphomas are salivary extranodal marginal zone B cell lymphomas (MALT lymphomas in the salivary glands) and diffuse large B-cell lymphoma.